Radeon 300 series: Ancillary ASICs

-Any ancillary ASICs present on the chips are being developed independently of the core architecture and have their own version name schemes.
+Ancillary ASICs present on the chips are being developed independently of the core architecture and have their own version name schemes.

 Multi-monitor support

 The AMD Eyefinity branded on-die display controllers were introduced in September 2009 in the Radeon HD 5000 series and have been present in all products since.

 AMD TrueAudio

-AMD TrueAudio was introduced with the AMD Radeon Rx 200 series, but can only be found on the dies of GCN 2nd gen and later products.
+AMD TrueAudio was introduced with the AMD Radeon RX 200 series for audio processing.
+It is only found on the dies of GCN 2nd gen and later products.

 Video acceleration

 AMD's SIP core for video acceleration, Unified Video Decoder and Video Coding Engine, are found on all GPUs and are supported by AMD Catalyst and by the open-source Radeon graphics driver.

 Frame limiter

 A new feature to the lineup allows users to reduce power consumption by not rendering unnecessary frames.
 It is user configurable.

 LiquidVR support

 LiquidVR is a technology that improves the smoothness of virtual reality.
 The aim is to reduce latency between hardware so that the hardware can keep up with the user's head movement, eliminating the motion sickness.
 A particular focus is on dual GPU setups where each GPU now renders for one eye individually of the display.